Please confirm topic selection

 • indication

-• cross-sectional imaging is the study of choice
+• considered imaging modality of choice

 • usually < 1.5 cm (otherwise think osteoblastoma)